 These descriptive adjectives gradually fell out of favor as middle names began to be used.
 Middle names became a permanent way of distinguishing between persons with the same first and last name.
 During the colonial period, middle names were quite rare.
 Although they did not become truly common until well into the 19th century, they served the purpose of differentiating individuals.
 (See the separate paper on the use of middle names.)

 The use of occupation as a suffix can cause confusion, as clerks who recorded documents and events often omitted the comma between the surname and the occupation.
-John Hendrick Smith and James Hendrick Cooper might be Hendrick brothers with different occupations.
-It’s good to get into the habit when dealing with abstracted records of checking indices of abstracts for “cooper”, “smith”, “carpenter” and so on just in case the abstracter misunderstood the name.
+For instance, John Hendrick Smith and James Hendrick Cooper might be Hendrick brothers with different occupations.
+It’s good to get into the habit when dealing with abstracted records of checking indices of abstracts for “cooper”, “smith”, “carpenter” and so on just in case the abstractor misunderstood the name.